-- 14. The Council's borrowing requirement for 2006-07 is derived from the capital programme.
+- 15. The Council's borrowing requirement for 2006-07 is derived from the capital programme.
 It is not possible to say at this time exactly how this requirement will be met as flexibility needs to be maintained to use the most appropriate form of funding available.
-In December 2005 the Public Works Loans Board (PWLB) increased the maximum period for fixed rate loans from 30 years to 50 years.
-This enabled the Council to restructure some outstanding debts to 49 and 50 years producing savings to the General Fund of approximately £290,000.
-At the present time 25 year fixed rate loans can be obtained from the PWLB at 4.15%, which is less than the cost in terms of investment income foregone associated with using reserved receipts. - 15.
-As part of the restructuring exercise the opportunity was taken not only to make savings but also to introduce £20.8m of variable rate loans into the portfolio.
+At the present time 25 year fixed rate loans can be obtained from the PWLB at 4.70%, which is less than the cost in terms of investment income foregone associated with using reserved receipts. - 16.
+The restructuring exercise carried out in 2005-06 introduced £20.8m of variable rate loans into the portfolio, which reduces interest rate risk exposure.
 Although the bulk of investments are at short-term (less than 364 days) rates, advantage has been taken of the freedoms introduced by the Prudential Code to invest up to £20m for periods of up to 4 years.
-These gradual changes will mean that the revenue budget is less exposed to fluctuations in short-term interest rates.
-In the longer term the aim is to achieve a balance of fixed and variable rates.
-Sterling Consultancy Services were engaged to carry out the recent review of the debt portfolio and will continue to provide debt management advice throughout 2005. - 16.
+These gradual changes mean that the revenue budget is less exposed to fluctuations in short-term interest rates.
+In the longer term the aim is to achieve a balance of fixed and variable rates. - 17.
 A graph at Appendix 4 shows the current structure and maturity profile of the Council's Long Term Debt Portfolio.